 "In 1670, a Major DEANE was providing three packets, one of which was wrecked in December with the loss of 122 lives.
 This and another wrecking led to the requisition of a "Holland" built boat.
 The most common route from Conway to Holyhead was along the strand to the Menai Straits opposite Beaumauris, and by ferry to that town.
 Holy Island, on which Holyhead stands, had been linked to Anglesey.

 "In 1686, Lord CLARENDON, the viceroy, spent some days on this journey, mainly trying to get around the mountain at Penmaenmawr.
 The packet, incidentally, landed him at Dunleary.

 "In 1689, James VICKERS agreed to provide three ships at £450 per annum..."

-In the early days, the "bridle track" from Chester to Holyhead necessitated post riders using some beaches at low tide, and waiting indeterminate times for ferry operators to notice them - all of which had contributed to Chester being the preferred landing point for passengers to and from Ireland, despite the longer sea voyage involved.
+In the early days, the "bridle track" from Chester to Holyhead necessitated post riders using some beach strands at low tide - and they often had to wait indeterminate times for ferry operators to notice their calls - all of which had contributed to Chester being the preferred landing point for passengers to and from Ireland, despite the longer sea voyage involved.